alces-software/metalware/docs/design/03-api-namespace.md

 Instead of switching what is meant by `node` as this could be confusing, the idea of a `self` namespace could be introduced.
-It would be accessed through `alces.self` and would initially always be set to `nil` or `alces`.
+It would be accessed through `alces.self` and would initially always be set to `nil`.
+It would be implemented along these lines:

-However when rendering a `config` value, `alces.self` would be set to the namespace that the config belongs to.
-So `alces.node.config.value` could reference `alces.self.config.other_value` and be sure that it is accessing it's own config.

 ```
 def render_config_value(value)
     AlcesNamespace.self_stack.push(self)